KristianMSchmidt/Qubic-Bezier-Graph/README.md

 Given such 4 points, I have implemented a function "generatePoints" that calculates N points on the graph.

 The algorithm goes like this:
+The interval [0, d1] on the x-axis is divided into x values with equal distance.
+To each of the N x-values, we compute the corresponding y-value on the bezier curve.
+This is done as follows:

-Given an x between 0 and d2, we solve the eqution x(t) = x to find the parameter value t, that corresponds to x. x(t) - x is a 3rd degree polynomial, which we solve using Cardano's formula.
+Given an x between 0 and d2, we solve the equation x(t) = x to find the parameter value t, that corresponds to x. x(t) - x is a 3rd degree polynomial, which we solve using Cardano's formula.
 It might have both real and complex roots, but we are only interested in the real root t in the interval [0, 1].
 Once we've found t, its easy to compute y(t).

 I made this program for a friend of mine who is a composer.
 He needed Bezier graphs to generate interesting